 Any memoir lovers out there?
 This may be the book for you.
 Gin Stephens provides a 162-page introduction to fasting that is part science and part narrative.
-She describes her experiences with fasting and what worked for her in the past.
+She describes her experiences with fasting, weight loss, and what worked for her in the past.
 Her approachable style even includes some science, including the role of insulin in fasting.
 However, she is pretty focused on what worked for her and doesn't cover all the different types of fasting.

 Nicholas Ty's 100-page introduction to fasting is more fleshed out than the shorter 50-page guides.
 It talks about some specific health issues, like obesity and diabetes.
 He also covers different fasting time frames and how to calculate your caloric intake.
 However, it is a short book.
 There are limited recipes and only a few different methods for fasting.